openoccult/.github/profile/README.md

-# Welcome to OpenOccult
+# Welcome to Open Occult

 ![OpenOccult Logo](https://openoccult.com/OpenOccult%20-%20LogoLetters.png)

 OpenOccult is an open-source initiative dedicated to providing accessible, high-quality resources for the exploration of the occult, spirituality, and divination practices.
-From ancient traditions to modern interpretations, OpenOccult aims to bridge the gap between knowledge and practice in a collaborative and inclusive environment.
+From ancient traditions to modern interpretations, Open Occult aims to bridge the gap between knowledge and practice in a collaborative and inclusive environment.

 ---